MallyRust/Data-Structures-and-Algorithms-/README.md

 Graphs can be **undirected** and **directed**:

-In an undirected graph, edges do not have any direction associated with them.
+In an **undirected graph**, edges do not have any direction associated with them.
 That is, nodes can be traversed from A to B as well as from B to A.

-In a directed graph, edges form an ordered pair.
+In a **directed graph**, edges form an ordered pair.
 If there is an edge from A to B, then there is a path from A to B but not from B to A.

+**Connected graph** a graph is said to be connected if for any two vertices (u, v) in V there is a path from u to v.
+That is to say that there are no isolated nodes in a connected graph.

+A connected graph that does not have any cycle is called a tree.
+Therefore, a tree is treated as a special graph.

+**Complete graph** A graph G is said to be complete if all its nodes are fully connected.
+That is, there is a path from one node to every other node in the graph.
+A complete graph has n(n–1)/2 edges, where n is the number of nodes in G.

+**Labelled graph or weighted graph** in a weighted graph, the edges of the graph are assigned some weight or length.

+**Multiple edges** distinct edges which connect the same end-points.

+**Loop** an edge that has identical end-points is called a loop.

+**Multi-graph** a graph with multiple edges and/or loops is called a multi-graph.